Install Windows 7 – Steps from Start to End

 Finalizing Windows 7 Installation….

 Step 15.
-Now, Windows 7 installation will be finalizing the setup and preparing you’re your desktop and finally, you will see the Windows 7 desktop screen with Windows 7 start menu and only one icon that is Recycle Bin.
+Once above all steps are done.
+Windows 7 installation will be finalizing the setup and preparing you’re your desktop and finally, you will see the Windows 7 desktop screen with Windows 7 start menu and only one icon that is Recycle Bin.

-Congratulations, you have successfully installed Windows 7 on your machine.
-Now go ahead and install required drivers and software’s as per your need.
-If you have enabled automatic updated (on step 14), your computer may take required updates for next 2-3 days and restart several times as its required.
+Congratulations, finally, you have successfully installed Windows 7 on your machine.
+Go ahead and install required drivers and software’s as per your need.
+If you have enabled automatic updated (on step 14), your computer may take required updates till next 2-3 days and restart several times as its required.
 So don’t worry, let it be done.
 You can keep using your Windows 7 meanwhile.
 Hope this article helps you to install Windows 7 properly.
 Entire Windows 7 installation process will take around 35-40 minutes, reset depends on your system configuration.
-Install Windows 7 (Step-by-Step Guide) Click To Tweet